aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/neuron-core-v1.rst

 --------------------------

-NeuronCore-v1 is the first generation NeuronCore engine, powering the Inferentia NeuronDevices.
+NeuronCore-v1 is the first generation NeuronCore engine, powering the Inferentia chips.
 Each NeuronCore-v1 is a fully-independent heterogenous compute-unit, with three main engines (Tensor/Vector/Scalar Engines), and on-chip software-managed SRAM memory, for maximizing data locality (compiler managed, for maximum data locality